-Heading into the second quarter of 2019, a total of 10 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -17% from the fourth quarter of 2018.
-On the other hand, there were a total of 9 hedge funds with a bullish position in SCSC a year ago.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of the second quarter, a total of 8 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -20% from the first quarter of 2019.
+Below, you can check out the change in hedge fund sentiment towards SCSC over the last 16 quarters.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Let’s go over hedge fund activity in other stocks similar to ScanSource, Inc. (NASDAQ:SCSC).
-These stocks are SunPower Corporation (NASDAQ:SPWR), Middlesex Water Company (NASDAQ:MSEX), Cheetah Mobile Inc (NYSE:CMCM), and Genesco Inc. (NYSE:GCO).
+Let’s now review hedge fund activity in other stocks similar to ScanSource, Inc. (NASDAQ:SCSC).
+These stocks are Fluidigm Corporation (NASDAQ:FLDM), NorthStar Realty Europe Corp.
+(NYSE:NRE), ViewRay, Inc. (NASDAQ:VRAY), and US Concrete Inc (NASDAQ:USCR).
 All of these stocks’ market caps are closest to SCSC’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|